 ‘With close reference to the great writers of her day–Wolfe, Forster, Wharton and so on–Brande gives practical but inspirational advice about finding the right time of day to write and being very self disciplined about it–“You have decided to write at four o’clock, and at four o’clock you must write.”
 She’s strong on confidence building and there’s a lot about cheating your unconscious which will constantly try to stop you writing by coming up with excuses.
 Then there are exercises to help you get into the right frame of mind and to build up writing stamina.

 ‘This is Dorothea Brande’s legacy to all those who have ever wanted to express their ideas in written form.
 A sound, practical, inspirational and charming approach to writing, it fulfills on finding “the writer’s magic.”‘ – John Gardner

-I hope this post is useful.
-Do you have any tips you would add?
+I hope these recommendations are helpful.
+Do you have useful books on writing process you would add?
 Let me know in the comments and please share this post with a friend if you enjoyed it.